Ernest Muçi: Beşiktaş

-On 9 February 2024, Süper Lig club Beşiktaş announced the signing of Muçi on a three-and-a-half-year contract, for a reported fee of €10 million, with Legia retaining a 10% sell-on clause.
-Club president Hasan Arat personally flew to Warsaw to accompany Muçi to Istanbul on a private jet.
-The transfer made him the club’s most expensive player ever.
-Muçi made his debut on 12 February in a 0–0 draw against Kayserispor, and scored his first goal on 25 February in a 2–0 win over İstanbulspor.
-He concluded his first half-season with four goals in 17 appearances and helped Beşiktaş win the Turkish Cup.
+On 9 February 2024, Süper Lig club Beşiktaş announced the signing of Muçi on a three-and-a-half-year contract for a reported fee of €10 million, with Legia retaining a 10% sell-on clause.
+Beşiktaş president Hasan Arat accompanied Muçi on a private jet from Warsaw to Istanbul.
+Muçi quickly established himself as a regular starter, making his debut three days after signing and subsequently starting 12 consecutive Süper Lig matches.